Breadcrumbs navigation

 New Voices in Cultural Relations Prize

-This brand new joint BISA and British Council prize is for a Master’s dissertation which provides new scholarly insight and/or offers a new policy direction that makes an original contribution to international relations.
+Now in its second year, this joint BISA and British Council prize is for a Master’s dissertation which provides new scholarly insight and/or offers a new policy direction that makes an original contribution to international relations.
 If you're a recent graduate looking to establish yourself in the IR field, or an institution looking to promote your programmes, make your nomination now.

 The prize recognises and promotes the achievements of students on Master’s programmes in international relations in the UK.
 We are looking for dissertations within the academic discipline of international relations or any of its subfields including international political economy.